-At this year's online Town Hall markers were identified as one of the most important safety needs for our lake.
+At last year's online Town Hall, markers were identified as one of the most important safety needs for our lake.
 Here’s what Ted and his Marker team are doing about it.

-This past year, efforts were made by program volunteers to replace many of the Marker Buoys located around the lake, especially the “Javex Bottle" style of buoys.
-They are subject to leaking then sinking making them very hard to see.
-A total of 26 new, orange Buoys were installed and another 19 were identified requiring replacement.
+Last year program volunteers replace many of the Marker Buoys located around the lake, especially the “Javex Bottle" style of buoys.
+They are subject to leaking and then sinking making them very hard to see.
+A total of 26 new, orange Buoys were installed and another 19 were identified as requiring replacement.
 Our goal is to have a consistent look for all markers throughout the lake.
-We encountered supply chain issues that resulted in delivery delays for several months.
-For 2022, we placed our orders early and as a result, the first shipment of Buoys arrived on schedule and are now in place.

 Adopt a Marker Program:

-In years past, the Adopt a Marker Program was initiated to ensure the placement of Markers/Flashers throughout the lake.
-Volunteers adopt Markers/Flashers and ensure their placement in the spring and their removal in the fall, along with their maintenance during the season.
-As more people choose to become full-time residents on the lake the boating season has been extended.
-Special thanks to all the volunteers who make this possible so that everyone can enjoy the lake safely throughout the year.
-We would also like to thank Kawartha Metals of Peterborough for supplying metal anchors for securing of the Buoys.
+Years ago an Adopt a Marker Program was initiated to ensure the placement of Markers/Flashers throughout the lake.
+A special thanks to those volunteers who helped us last year in adopting Markers/Flashers and ensuring their placement in the spring and their removal in the fall, along with their maintenance during the season.
+As more people choose to become full-time residents the boating season becomes longer and a strong marker program more critical.